 We’re a group of like-minded individuals from a range of business backgrounds who are united in a common goal – to help small businesses secure the finance they need to succeed.

-While other lenders look for reasons to say ‘no’, for the past 15 years we’ve made it our mission to say ‘yes’ whenever possible.
+While other lenders look for reasons to say ‘no’, we make it our mission to say ‘yes’ whenever possible

 There are no robots here.
 Yes, we use the latest technology to sort out the complicated stuff, but we make a cast-iron guarantee to our borrowers that they are dealing with real people here.